honey-protocol/honey-frontend-legacy/README.md

 ## General overview of what this repo contains

-This repo contains a frontend interface built with nextJS, the UI connects to:
+This repo contains a frontend interface built with nextJS and makes use of the following tools:
 - [GemFarm](https://github.com/gemworks/gem-farm) for Staking as a Service through a service layer API built by Honey Finance - WIP
 - [Honey-SDK](https://github.com/honey-labs/honey-sdk) for permissionless lending pools that use NFTs as collateral - WIP
+- [Goki-wallet](https://github.com/GokiProtocol/walletkit) for connecting to Solana wallets
+- [degen-ui](https://degen-xyz.vercel.app/) for styling as well as;
+- [vanilla-extract](https://vanilla-extract.style/documentation/setup/) for custom CSS code

 ## Getting Started